Annual leave begins to build up (‘accrue’) as soon as a worker starts their job.

 If a worker starts their job part-way through a leave year, they’re only entitled to part of their total annual leave for the current leave year.
 What they get depends on how much of the year is left.

 Use the holiday entitlement calculator to work out how much leave someone has left.

 An employer can use an accrual system to work out a worker’s leave during the first year of the job.
 Under this system, a worker gets one twelfth of their leave in each month.
 So by the third month they’d be entitled to a quarter of of their total leave, eg 7 days out of 28 for a 5-day week.

 Workers don’t have an automatic right to carry over leave they haven’t taken but in some cases they may be able to.

 A worker working 5 days a week can carry over up to 8 days leave out of the 28 day entitlement to the next year if it’s in their contract.

 If a worker gets more than 28 days’ leave, their employer may allow them to carry over any additional untaken leave.
 Check the employment contract, company handbook or intranet site to see what the rules say.

-If a worker can’t take leave because they’re already on a different type of leave (eg sick leave or maternity leave), they may be able to carry over some or all of the untaken leave into the next leave year.
+If a worker can’t take all of their 5.6 weeks’ entitlement because they’re already on a different type of leave (eg sick, maternity or parental leave), they can carry over some or all of the untaken leave into the next leave year.